Qualys/Custom-Assessment-and-Remediation-Script-Library/Windows/PowerShell/Search files using MD5 hashes/readme.md

-The script will search all the file using provided MD5 hashes.
+Use this script to search for files that are using specified MD5 hashes.

-Before running script put your hashes and directory location where you want to scan.
+Before running the script, enter the required hashes and the directory locations that you want to scan.